Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The key point is all charities, including CCFs, have to be independent.
 It is not possible to have a ‘pet’ charity with the business dictating to the CCF trustees what activities the CCF can and can’t undertake.
 There will need to be an ‘arms’ length’ relationship between the business and the CCF trustees.

 The CCF trustees have to act in the best interests of the charity, not the business, at all times.
-Whilst it is fine for the business to have some control over the appointment of the trustees of the CCF, and for some of the CCF trustees to be members of staff of the business, it is important for the CCF to have sufficient independent trustees.
+Whilst it is fine for the business to have some control over the appointment of the trustees of the CCF, and for some of the CCF trustees to be members of the staff of the business, the CCF needs to have sufficient independent trustees.
 This is so that if any trustee has a conflict of interest or loyalty as a result of their role in the business, this can be properly managed so as not to impact decision-making in the best interests of the CCF.

 Are there alternatives to corporate charitable foundations?